AztecProtocol/engineering-designs/in-progress/8754-slashing-and staking.md

 The main changes are to the L1 contracts, p2p and the validator clients.

 **Changes to the Validator Client**
-1) We introduce a new validtor "mode" called Executing Validator which executes all transactions all the time, even when they are not selected for a committee.
+1) We introduce a new validator "mode" called Executing Validator which executes all transactions all the time, even when they are not selected for a committee.
 2) In the case of a invalid state root slashing proposal, validator clients must deduce what data they need to request from L1 and from other nodes when they receive a slashing proposal via the p2p.
 They must also decide whether to sign the slashing proposal or ignore it based on their view of the L1 and the p2p layer.
 3) Validator clients should be equipped with an environment variable to vote on slashing proposals.
 4) Validator clients should be equipped with an environment variable to vote on prover bond unslashing proposals.